scriptituk/xfade-easing/README.md

 Videos are generated using the `-v` option and customised with the `-z` ,`-l`,`-d`,`-r`,`-n`,`-u`,`-2` options.

 > [!NOTE]
-> all demos on this page show animated GIFs of transition effects on still images except for the top two which have video inputs
+> all demos on this page show animated GIFs of transition effects on still images except for the first two which have video inputs

 - `xfade-easing.sh -t hlwind -e quintic -m in -v windy.gif`
 creates an animated GIF image of the hlwind transition with quintic-in easing using default built-in images